nhn/tui.calendar/docs/en/apis/template.md

 #### popupDetailTitle

-You can customize the event title in the event detail popup.
+You can customize the event title in the event details popup.

 ```js
 calendar.setOptions({